AAH Newcomers Guide update

 The Austin Area Homeschoolers (AAH) support group began meeting in the summer of 1989.
 AAH was formed by people who were interested in homeschooling primarily for educational reasons.
 Our families represent the whole spectrum of homeschoolers.
 Our children vary in age from newborns to adults.
 We have families who started thinking about homeschooling when their children were born and others who didn't consider it until their children had been in school for several years.
 We use many different methods to educate and guide our children, including textbooks, purchased curricula, parent-designed curricula, and/or our children's interests.
 We come from many different lifestyles, religions or beliefs, educational backgrounds, economic groups, family sizes, and cultures.
 Suffice it to say, we are a varied group, and the threads that tie us all together are faith in our children and their abilities, and the desire to be consciously involved in their education.
 We enjoy our diversity, and we tolerate differences of opinion.
 We respect other parents' decisions, even when we disagree with them, and we acknowledge that there are many different ways to educate our children successfully.

-AAH MONTHLY MEETING one Tuesday a month from 7:00 to 8:45 p.m.
-North Village Branch Library, 2505 Steck Ave.
-Austin, TX 78757.
-Watch AAH Announce for information on the topic.
-No food or drinks, other than water.
+AAH SUPPORT' MEETING is held at the North Village Library approximately once every three months.
 The librarians have asked our members to refrain from bringing unsupervised children into the library.
 If you have any doubts regarding your children's ability to behave or wait for your meeting to end, please do not bring them with you.
 Sometimes the topics covered in the meetings are sensitive and not appropriate for youngsters.
+So the meeting is for adults only.
+If you are new to homeschooling, or are a veteran with knowledge to share, or you just have homeschooling questions, please join us!

 Newcomer Information

 First, read this Austin Area Homeschoolers' Newcomers' Guide.
-If you need more information beyond that offered in the guide, join the AAH email list, see info below.
+If you need more information beyond that offered in the guide, please join the AAH email list, see info below.

 Web Site